stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Yeah, so, so I think you've got a bit of a better time of it than me in terms of sustaining it because the sort of, the Trexel growl-- you can keep it in a register that doesn't hurt your throat, however, if you're not careful-- I think there is a lot of bloopers where it's just me coughing.
+Yeah, so I think you've got a bit of a better time of it than me in terms of sustaining it because the Trexel growl-- you can keep it in a register that doesn't hurt your throat, however, if you're not careful-- I think there is a lot of bloopers where it's just me coughing.

 #### BEN